Murder of Huang Na

-Huang Na (黄娜; 27 September 1996 – 10 October 2004) was an eight-year-old Chinese national residing in Pasir Panjang, Singapore, who disappeared on 10 October 2004.
+Huang Na (黄娜 (Huáng Nà); 27 September 1996 – 10 October 2004) was an eight-year-old Chinese national residing in Pasir Panjang, Singapore, who disappeared on 10 October 2004.
 Her mother, the police and the community conducted a three-week-long nationwide search for her.
 After her body was found, thousands of Singaporeans attended her wake and funeral, giving bai jin (白金) (contributions towards funeral expenses) and gifts.
-In a high-profile 14-day trial, Took Leng How (卓良豪 (Zhuó Liángháo)), a Malaysian vegetable packer at the estate's wholesale centre, was found guilty of murdering her and hanged on 3 November 2006 after an appeal and a request for presidential clemency failed.
+In a high-profile 14-day trial, Took Leng How (卓良豪 (Zhuó Liángháo, Toh Liâng-hâu)), a Malaysian vegetable packer at the estate's wholesale centre, was found guilty of murdering her and hanged on 3 November 2006 after an appeal and a request for presidential clemency failed.